ravin-guitar/project25-music/.v/Country/13 Garth Brooks - Friends In Low Places.md

 c1: Key: A

-l3: Intro played by program?
+l3: Intro played by program

 ## Structures